DomFord/domford.me/content/publication/the-haunting-of-ancient-societies-in-the-mass-effect-trilogy-and-the-legend-of-zelda-breath-of-the-wild/index.md

 ---
-title: "The Haunting of Ancient Societies in the Mass Effect Trilogy and _The Legend of Zelda: Breath of the Wild_"
+title: "The Haunting of Ancient Societies in the Mass Effect Trilogy and The Legend of Zelda: Breath of the Wild"
 publication_types:
   - "2"
 authors: